 Calls may be recorded for monitoring or training purposes.

 What happens when you call the Parents Helpline?

-- You’ll get through to a trained adviser who will talk through the problem and listen to your concerns and questions in complete confidentiality.
+- You’ll get through to a trained adviser who will talk through the problem and listen to your concerns and questions in complete confidence.

 - Your adviser will help you to understand your child’s behaviour and give you practical advice on where to go next.